 - Click Apply to save your list.

-- Upload your tree structure of nested lists in plain text (*.txt) format—preferably in Unicode—with each answer on its own line.
+- Upload your tree structure of nested lists in plain text (*.txt) format — preferably Unicode — with each answer on its own line.

-- Use underscore _ before the lines that you want to use as a default text before the drop-down.
+- Use an underscore _ before lines you want as default text before the dropdown.
 Add (...) at the end of a line to allow an optional open-ended answer.

 - Use spaces or tabs to create the tree structure.
-If you created your structure using bullet points or numbered lists, please make sure you use unique bullet symbols for every level and then save to .txt, or copy and paste into a text editor such as Notepad before uploading.
+If you used bullet points or numbered lists, make sure you use unique bullet symbols for every level, then save to .txt or copy/paste into a text editor like Notepad before uploading.

-- Use copy/paste your structure into the editor instead of uploading your file.
+- Alternatively, copy/paste your structure into the editor instead of uploading.
 The maximum supported number of records is 10,000.

-Note: the order in which answer choices appear in the list for each respondent with both combobox and cascade options cannot be randomized, even if global randomization is ON in the survey.
+⚠️ Note: The order in which answer choices appear for each respondent with both Combobox and Cascade options cannot be randomized, even if global randomization is ON in the survey.

-- On the Results page, Load word cloud, or see a line-by-line breakdown of answer options and the percentage and number of respondents who selected each option.
+- On the Results page, Load word cloud or see a line-by-line breakdown of answer options with the percentage and number of respondents who selected each.

 - Click an Open-Ended icon to see any text responses.